Last updated: 17 October 2020 - Estimated reading time: 11 minutes

 Indeed, for a growing number of public stakeholders and citizens, it's already a day-to-day reality.
 As a result, a revolution in the way that individuals interact with public institutions is underway.

-In this dossier, we'll highlight the five key digital identity trends set to shape the landscape in 2020 and beyond.
+We'll highlight the five key digital identity trends set to shape the landscape in 2021 and beyond in this dossier.

-But first, let's look back at some of the landmarks of 2016-2018 and start with a definition.
+But first, let's look back at some of the landmarks of the past years and start with a definition.